frenetic-lang/frenetic/guide/NetCore-tutorial.md

 [ ID] Interval       Transfer     Bandwidth
 [  3]  0.0- 0.0 sec   128 KBytes   149 Mbits/sec
 ```
-You can also test that the network still allows ping traffic
+You can also test that the network still allows ping traffic:
-through:
 ```
 mininet> h1 ping -c 1 h2
 ```